Tawan8645/Mecanum-Robot-Navigation/README.md

+# Mecanum-Robot-Navigation
+Mecanum Robot Navigation

+### 1. UBUNTO Installation

+### 2. ROS2 and linorobot2 installation
+It is assumed that you already have ROS2 and linorobot2 package installed.
+If you haven't, go to [linorobot2](https://github.com/linorobot/linorobot2) package for installation guide.

-# Setup for .bashrc Ubuntu
+### 3. Setup for .bashrc Ubuntu

     cd
     nano .bashrc